yuvrajtiwari03/EV-Dashboard/README.md

 🚗 Global EV Market Insights Dashboard ⚡
 📖 Overview

-The Global EV Market Insights Dashboard is an interactive Power BI project that provides a comprehensive analysis of the global electric vehicle (EV) industry.
+The Global EV Market Insights Dashboard is an interactive Power BI project that delivers a comprehensive analysis of the global electric vehicle (EV) industry.

-It highlights key metrics such as average price, driving range, efficiency, and market share, helping users understand the competitive landscape of leading EV brands.
+It highlights key metrics such as average price, driving range, efficiency, and market share, helping users quickly understand the competitive landscape of leading EV brands.

 📊 Key Features
 🔑 Dashboard KPIs

 Average EV Price: €55.81K